 When you register with the RCT you give personal details on the application form such as your address, qualifications, date of birth, email address, home address, work address, etc. This information is important as it allows us to keep in touch with you and keep you informed about changes to your registration.

 The RCT keeps this information secure and will not reveal it to any third parties.
-All members of the RCT panel and those who work on behalf of the RCT management panel are bound by the Data Protection Act and are fully aware of their obligations to keep the data confidential and secure.
+All members of the RCT board and those who work on behalf of the RCT management board are bound by the Data Protection Act and are fully aware of their obligations to keep the data confidential and secure.

 The RCT sometimes receives requests for statistics about the number of registrants by, for example, age, area, or gender.
 We do release these statistics but we make sure that no registrant can be identified: non-identifiable data is not covered by the Data Protection Act.